Las Justas: Winners

-According to Gabrielle Paese, Las Justas have become “a power struggle between just two universities: [Universidad del ] Turabo, the Caguas school in the Ana G. Mendez system, versus San German’s Inter American University.
+According to Gabrielle Paese, Las Justas have become “a power struggle between just two universities: Universidad Ana G. Méndez versus San German’s Inter American University.
 Led by two strong track coaches (Luis Dieppa of Turabo and Freddy Vargas of Inter American U., respectively) the schools compete for the overall title.
 That means the meet becomes more about which school accumulates the most points and less about individual performance.”

 2011

 The 2011 winners were as follows: